Kobigan1223/Kobigan1223/README.md

 - ### 💬 Ask me about anything, I am happy to help 😊
 - ### 📫 How to reach me: Use any of the badges above
 - ### 😄 Pronouns: [He/Him] 👦
-- 🎓 &nbsp; Studying Computer Science, computer programming and Mathematics.
+- 🎓 &nbsp; Studying Software Engineering.
 - 💼 &nbsp; UI/UX Designer and front-end web developer.
 - 🌱 &nbsp; Enthusiast in Data Science and Artificial Intelligence .